quickwit-oss/quickwit/docs/configuration/index-config.md

 ### Behavior with null values or missing fields

-Fields with `null` or missing fields in your JSON document will be silently ignored when indexing with the exception of non-text fast fields.
-Non-text fast fields are required and entire record will be rejected with an error if at least one fast field is missing.
+Fields with `null` or missing fields in your JSON document will be silently ignored when indexing.

 ## Indexing settings